filrak/vsf/docs/rfc/integrations.md

 Once you have API Client you can use it to build modules with Vue hooks.
 You're API are those hooks, setup method and possibly.

-API client can be skipped but is recommended.
+When making an integration API client can be skipped but we recommend having it so it can be used with different frameworks than Vue.
 :::

 ### Responsibilities